nol13/fuzzball.js/README.md

 options = {tokens: [str1_tokens, str2_tokens]};

-// still have to include first two args for validation but they won't be used for scoring fuzz.token_set_ratio(str1, str2, options);
+// Still have to include first two args for validation but they won't be used for scoring fuzz.token_set_ratio(str1, str2, options);
         85
 ```